 SCIENCE —Four (4) credits in a lab science are required (two in a physical science, two in a biological science).

-HISTORY/SOCIAL SCIENCE —Four (4) History/Social Science credits are required.
+HISTORY & SOCIAL SCIENCES —Four (4) History & Social Sciences credits are required.
 All freshmen take 1 Humanities History.
 Juniors take U.S. History.
 Students must take and pass the Constitution test.

 CIVICS — Two (2) Civics credits are required and must be taken in the sophomore year.